rosmed/rosmed.github.io/embc2026/prerequisites.md

 The Linux desktop environment can be created and used in a browser (e.g., Chrome, Safari).
 Follow the steps below to set up your vast.ai account before the tutorial.

-> **For ISMR2026 Participants:** We will add you to the 'ismr2026' team on vast.ai, which allows us to share virtual Linux environments using the workshop's credit.
-Please send your e-mail address with the conference organizer (tokuda@bwh.harvard.edu).
+> **For EMBC2026 Participants:** We will add you to the 'ismr2026' team on vast.ai, which allows us to share virtual Linux environments using the workshop's credit.
+Please send your e-mail address with the conference organizer (lconnol8@jh.edu).

 #### Step 1: Go to the vast.ai website